ikawaha/kagome/README.md

 * Dictionaries are now maintained in a separate repository and only the dictionaries you need can be embedded in binaries.
 * Brushed up and added several APIs.

-If you like kagome, please star the repository! :)

 # Usage

 ```Go